hx2A/py5website/reference/py5shape.rst

 Description
 ===========

 Datatype for storing shapes.
 Before a shape is used, it must be loaded with the ``load_shape()`` or created with the ``create_shape()``.
 The ``shape()`` function is used to draw the shape to the display window.
-Processing can currently load and display SVG (Scalable Vector Graphics) and OBJ shapes.
+Py5 can currently load and display SVG (Scalable Vector Graphics) and OBJ shapes.
 OBJ files can only be opened using the ``P3D`` renderer.
 The ``load_shape()`` function supports SVG files created with Inkscape and Adobe Illustrator.
 It is not a full SVG implementation, but offers some straightforward support for handling vector data.

 The ``Py5Shape`` object contains a group of methods that can operate on the shape data.
-Some of the methods are listed below, but the full list used for creating and modifying shapes is available here in the Processing Javadoc.

 To create a new shape, use the ``create_shape()`` function.
 Do not use the syntax ``Py5Shape()``.